PostHog/posthog.com/contents/blog/best-statsig-alternatives.md

 According to G2, reviewers choose GrowthBook for the following.

-1. **Warehouse native:** GrowthBook's integrations with the warehouses people are already using is a standout feature.
+1. **Warehouse-native:** GrowthBook's integrations with the warehouses people are already using is a standout feature.
 It enables them to extract and make use of the data they already have.

 2. **Visual editor:** The visual A/B test editor and experiment preview enable non-technical users to make full use of GrowthBook.